muziejus/text-divider/README.md

 #^          special character follows
 ```

-Every tag that is “commented out” with a `#` is currently unimplemented.
+Every tag that is commented out with a `#` is currently unimplemented.

 The file `sample.txt` is the file used for testing and also reveals how the
 markup can look in the wild.